droonga/droonga.org/tutorial/1.0.4/dump-restore/index.md

 Assume that there are two clusters: the source has a node `192.168.0.10`, and the destination has a node `192.168.0.11`.

 If you are reading this tutorial sequentially, you'll have an existing cluster with two nodes.
-Construct two clusters by `droonga-engine-modify-catalog` and make one cluster empty, with these commands:
+Construct two clusters by `droonga-engine-catalog-modify` and make one cluster empty, with these commands:

     (on 192.168.0.10)
     # host=192.168.0.10
-    # droonga-engine-modify-catalog --source=~/droonga/catalog.json \
+    # droonga-engine-catalog-modify --source=~/droonga/catalog.json \
                                     --update \
                                     --hosts=$host